This chicken bacon ranch soup is irresistibly creamy, easy to make, uses everyday ingredients, and is sure to become a family favorite!

 - Since it's so dairy-rich, I don't anticipate it would freeze well.

-Questions about this ranch chicken soup?
+Questions about this ranch chicken soup, or did you make it?
 Let me know in the comments below!
+You can always find me on Instagram.

 Chicken Bacon Ranch Soup